Miah-Davis/iwaandr-mini-challenges/README.md

 # iWaandr Take Home Project

-Thank you for continuing the process of being hired for iWaandr!
-This is a small project that is meant to give you a chance to exercise a few different skillsets.
+Thank you for continuing the iWaandr interview project!
+This is a small project that is meant to give you a chance to exercise a few different skill sets.

 ## Running the project